ramonmarrero/aws-cdk-r-container/README.md

-# Welcome to your CDK Python project!
+# Running R scripts from AWS Lambda Functions

-This is a blank project for Python development with CDK.
+This repository demonstrate how to run R scripts from AWS Lambda functions using container images.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+We will create a custom runtime for R and deploy our service using AWS CDK.

-This project is set up like a standard Python project.
+The project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv`